 entire trail looks like - flat and made of gravel.
 The ocean is to the

 right.
-And to the left you have some woods at first, then a golf course,
+And, to the left, there are some woods at first, then a golf course,

 8. This is the only more or less substantial wooded area you